Skip to content

 Challenge

 A traveler types "Kenya vaccinations" into Google and lands on the CDC website.
-They read a list of 12 vaccinations, 3 of which are mandatory, 4 recommended, and the rest "depending on the region."
+They read a list of 12 vaccinations: 3 mandatory, 4 recommended, the rest "depending on the region."
 They do not know which apply to their route.
-They do not know where to get vaccinated.
+They do not know where to book a travel medicine doctor.
 They do not know the cost.
 They close the tab.

 On the other side is a travel medicine clinic in Warsaw with open slots, every vaccine in stock, and a doctor who could answer each of those questions in 5 minutes.
 But that clinic does not exist in Google for "Kenya vaccinations."
 Its website is a business card with a phone number and a directions map.

-This is the Care Gap — the chasm between credible medical information and booking an appointment.
+This is the Care Gap: the chasm between credible medical information and a booked appointment.
 WHO and CDC data is public, clinics exist, patients are searching.
-But nothing connects them.
+What is missing is the layer that connects them.

-• 15 languages from day one, including Arabic (RTL) and Japanese — because the travel health market is global, and SEO in one language means giving up 90% of organic traffic.
-Not "we'll add it later."
+• 15 languages from day one, including Arabic (RTL) and Japanese.
+The travel health market is global, and SEO in one language means giving up 90% of organic reach.
+No "we'll add it later."
 From the first commit.

-• Marketplace with booking, payments, and clinic verification — not a directory with links.
-Full flow: clinic profile → doctor calendar → slot → payment → confirmation.
-With clinic identity verification before they appear in results.
+• Marketplace with booking, payments, and clinic verification.
+Full flow: clinic profile, doctor calendar, slot, payment, confirmation.
+Each clinic passes identity verification before appearing in search results.

 Solution

-Instead of planning architecture for a quarter, we had a working prototype in 6 weeks.
+Instead of planning architecture for a quarter, the EPKO team had a working prototype in 6 weeks.
 Key decision upfront: we are not building "a platform that will someday support 15 languages."
-We are building a platform that supports 15 languages now — because every day without a Turkish, Indonesian, or Spanish version is organic traffic we will never recover.
+We are building a platform that supports 15 languages now.
+Every day without a Turkish, Indonesian, or Spanish version is organic traffic we will never recover.

 Stack: deliberate trade-offs, not hype

-Next.js 16 with App Router — because we needed SSR for SEO (Google needs to see translated content, not a spinner), while also building dynamic dashboards for clinics and admins.
+Next.js 16 with App Router.
+SSR for SEO (Google needs to see translated content, not a spinner), and dynamic dashboards for clinics and admins.
 One framework for both use cases.

-Supabase instead of a custom backend — PostgreSQL 15 with Auth, Storage, Edge Functions, and Row-Level Security in one package.
-The alternative was 3 months writing authentication and authorization boilerplate.
-Supabase gave us that in a week.
-Trade-off: less flexibility in edge cases.
-Acceptable at this stage.
+Supabase as the backend foundation.
+PostgreSQL 15 with Auth, Storage, Edge Functions, and Row-Level Security in one package.
+The alternative was a quarter on authentication and authorization boilerplate, unacceptable for a platform handling Article 9 GDPR data.
+Trade-off: less flexibility in extreme edge cases.
+Acceptable for this product stage.

-Sanity v5 as blog CMS — document-level i18n, Portable Text, embedded Studio at /studio.
-Editors write content in one place, and the article appears in 15 language versions without developer involvement.
+Sanity v5 as CMS for editorial content.
+Document-level i18n, Portable Text, embedded Studio at /studio.
+A medical editor prepares content in one place, and the article appears in 15 language versions without developer involvement.

-URL /pl/wiedza/choroby must lead to the same component as /en/knowledge/diseases and /de/wissen/krankheiten.
-But files on disk live under English paths.
+URL /pl/wiedza/choroby must lead to the same component as /en/knowledge/diseases.
+Files on disk live under English paths, and URL translations live in the database so adding a new language does not require redeploy.

-Each of 160 database tables has Row-Level Security policies — who can read, write, modify, delete, at the individual row level.
-A patient sees their own data.
-A clinic sees its patients.
+Each of 160 tables has Row-Level Security policies.
+Who can read, write, modify, delete, at the row level.
+A patient sees only their own data.
+A clinic sees only its patients.
 A moderator sees reports.
 An admin sees everything.
-Even if someone bypassed the frontend and hit the API directly — the database would refuse.
+Even if someone bypassed the frontend and hit the API directly, the database would refuse.

-6 Edge Functions (Deno runtime) query external sources daily:
+6 Edge Functions in the Deno runtime query public sources daily:

 • Climate data, travel costs, travel advisories

-Gate 1 — local (cost: $0): pre-commit checks secrets, formatting, and lint.
+Gate 1, local: pre-commit checks secrets, formatting, and lint.
 Pre-push runs the full suite: strict lint, typecheck, 7,929 tests, production build, and bundle size check.
-If anything fails — the push does not go through.
+If anything fails, the push does not go through.

-Gate 2 — GitHub Actions: safety net.
-Lint + typecheck on every PR (catches cases where someone bypasses local hooks).
-On merge to main — automatic migration push to the production database.
+Gate 2, GitHub Actions: safety net.
+Lint and typecheck on every PR (catches cases where someone bypasses local hooks).
+On merge to main, automatic migration push to the production database.

-Gate 3 — Coolify: detects a new commit on main, builds a Docker image, deploys the container with zero-downtime.
-Rollback = one click in the dashboard.
+Gate 3, Coolify: detects a new commit on main, builds a Docker image, deploys the container with zero-downtime.
+Rollback is one click.

 Results